Bloodbat/SanguineMutants/README.md

 - ### Reticula

-  A topographic sequencer based on Mutable Instrument's Grids, it offers new, versatile capabilities exclusive to Sanguine Mutants.
+  A topographic sequencer based on MI's Grids with new, versatile capabilities exclusive to Sanguine Mutants.

 - ### Scalaria